joshsanchez98/CreativeProgrammingAndElectronics/July_8/README.md

 - 1) First, create the entity completely.
 - 2) Then, move the entity to its desired position.

-When making the body, it was always difficult to press the play button over and over again.
+When making the body, I found it annoying to press the play button over and over again.
 - When getting the shape of the figure, I didn’t want to use `quad()`; difficult to pinpoint exact points.
 - When making the arms, I had attempted to rotate the shape by using `rotate()`, but many other parts kept moving, so I opted out.